harveyr/actions/README.md

 https://github.com/harveyr/gh-action-deps-image

-Action to help you publish a "deps" docker image—an image with your app's dependencies installed.
+Helps you publish a "deps" docker image—an image with your app's dependencies installed.
 You can use that image to layer your source code on top of.

 Note: At the moment, this action doesn't really do anything.
 Just playing around.